Documentation

 • YEARLY

 • Value Aggregate.
 This is the type of calculation that the measure will perform.
+The calculated value will be displayed on the scorecard.

-• AVERAGE.
-A numeric value that represents the average value in a series of values in the data set.
+• AVERAGE: A numeric value that represents the average value in a series of values in the data set.

-• MIN.
-A numeric value that represents the lowest value in a series of values in the data set.
+• MIN: A numeric value that represents the lowest value in a series of values in the data set.

-• MAX.
-A numeric value that represents the highest value in a series of values in the data set.
+• MAX: A numeric value that represents the highest value in a series of values in the data set.

-• PERCENT.
-A percentage of items in a given data set that match a criterion from a larger subset.
+• PERCENT: A percentage of items in a given data set that match a criterion from a larger subset.
 For example, the count of records where column X = 5 in a set of records in a given date range, is returned as a percentage.

-• Scorecard Limit.
-This is the number of samples shown against a scorecard.
+• Scorecard Limit: This is the number of samples shown against a scorecard.

-• Sparkline Limit.
-This is the number of samples shown against a sparkline.
+• Sparkline Limit: This is the number of samples shown against a sparkline.

 Targets & Goals